YunoHost-Apps/vikunja_ynh/doc/DISCLAIMER.md

 ## Configuration

-You can also configure Vikunja by editing this file `/opt/vikunja/config.yml` using the [documentation](https://vikunja.io/docs/config-options/).
+You can configure Vikunja with the config panels in the webadmin or by editing this file `/opt/vikunja/config.yml` using the [documentation](https://vikunja.io/docs/config-options/).

 The API is accesible with this path: https://domain.ltd/api/v1/docs